-This helped me realize that sometimes we procrastinate because we’re totally overwhelmed thinking at we need to jump in at step 7 (because we assumed step 7 was step 1).
-And what we need is to go back and figure out what the actually first step is.
+It’s helped me to also realize that sometimes we procrastinate because we’re totally overwhelmed thinking at we need to jump in at step 7 (because we assumed step 7 was step 1).
+And what we need is to go back and figure out what the first step truly is.

 Instead, you give your brain what it needs first then you have a better chance of getting the task done.
 It’s cool because that’s like permission to have desert before dinner (as if we waited for permission, right?!)

 If you find yourself unable to work on the thing that you planned to be doing in the moment and no matter what strategy you are using, you can’t bring yourself to do it, trade tasks.

 Do SOMETHING that’s on your list and put what you had been planning to do (but can’t bring yourself to do) on a different day.

 See if you can figure out what it is about this moment that prevents you from being able to do it so you can put strategies in place for the next time you try to do it then move on to a different task.

 It’s better to get something done than to get stuck on what you should be doing and end up doing nothing

 Lastly, use reminders if you struggle to remember your calendar plan.
 Experiment with an electronic vs. paper planner to see what works best.
 For me, I need paper.